Boeing, other manufacturers strive to stop spread of coronavirus while staying at work

 About 36,000 people work at the sprawling Everett site, including the factory workers working in three shifts and offices full of engineers and employees with white-collar business functions.

-Site leader and Boeing Vice President Jeff Klemann informed all Puget Sound-area employees in an email Tuesday evening of the latest cases confirmed in the Everett factory.
+Site leader and Boeing Vice President Jeff Klemann informed all Puget Sound-area employees in an email Tuesday evening of the cases confirmed that night in the Everett factory.

 To try to allay concern among employees, Klemann also laid out the steps Boeing is taking when employees are diagnosed with COVID-19 or at risk of exposure: